gizero/scm-course-ff3d/slides.md

 - client agnostic
 <!-- .element: class="fragment" data-fragment-index="4" -->

-- ...but heavily biased towards command line (will tell you why)
+- ...but heavily biased towards command line
 <!-- .element: class="fragment" data-fragment-index="5" -->

+Note: will tell you why in a while

 ---